totaloncue/guides/infra/haproxy.md

    1. hex block
 1. Flags
    1. -i: ignore case
+   1. -f: load patterns from a file parsed as a single column file
    1. -m: use a specific pattern matching method
+   1. -M: load file pointed to by '-f' like a map file i.e. file is parsed as a two-column file

 ### Useful ACL Keywords